axonweb3/axon-bridge-ui/apps/ui/README.md

-# @force-bridge/ui
+# @axon-bridge/ui

-A Force-Bridge user interface created by create-react-app
+A Axon-Bridge user interface created by create-react-app